openlegend/core-rules/core/SRD.md

 **Effect:** You or a willing creature you touch transform into a creature whose highest attribute is less than or equal to your Alteration score.
-Your Alteration score for the purpose of this feat is limited to your level or 5, whichever is higher.
+Your Alteration score for the purpose of this boon is limited to your level or 5, whichever is higher.
 All of the target's existing extraordinary attribute scores drop to zero, and